WSU-kduncan/ceg3120-cicd-timmonsevan/Project4/README-CI.md

 ### DockerHub Repo

-<p>To setup a PAT, I go to > account settings > personal access tokens, click generate new token and follow the two step procedure thereafter to generate it and then connect with it using</p>
+<p>To setup a PAT, I go to > account settings > personal access tokens, click generate new token and follow the two step procedure thereafter to generate it, set permissions, which should be READ and WRITE for the scope of the project, however since I'm building my own app I chose full READ WRITE and DELETE permissions;  and then connect with it using</p>

 `docker login -u <my username>`